12 Angry Men: Plot

 On a hot summer day in the New York County Courthouse, the trial has just concluded of an 18-year-old boy, characterized as a "slum kid", who is accused of killing his abusive father.
-The judge instructs the jury that if there is reasonable doubt, they must return a verdict of "not guilty."
-If found guilty, the defendant will receive a mandatory death sentence via the electric chair.
-The verdict must be unanimous.
+The judge instructs the jury that if there is reasonable doubt, they must return a verdict of "not guilty".
+If found guilty by unanimous verdict, the defendant will receive a mandatory death sentence via the electric chair.

 At first, the case seems clear.
 A neighbor who lives opposite testifies to having seen the defendant stab his father, as she lay in bed looking out of her window and through the windows of a passing elevated train into the apartment where the killing took place.
 A disabled neighbor living below testifies that he heard the defendant threaten to kill his father, then heard the body hitting the floor.
 He says that on going to his door and opening it, he saw the defendant running down the stairs.
-The defendant had recently purchased, but claimed that he had lost, a switchblade of the same type that was found at the murder scene, wiped of fingerprints.
+The defendant had recently purchased, but claims he had lost, a switchblade of the same type that was found at the murder scene, wiped of fingerprints.

-In a preliminary vote, all jurors vote "guilty" except Juror 8, who believes there is reasonable doubt and wants discussion before any verdict.
-When his first few arguments—including proving that the knife, believed to be unique, is in fact not—fail to convince the other jurors, he suggests a secret ballot.
+In a preliminary vote, all jurors vote "guilty" except Juror 8, who wants discussion before any verdict.
+When his first few arguments – including proving that the switchblade, believed to be unique, is in fact not – fail to convince the other jurors, he suggests a secret ballot.
 This reveals one other "not guilty" vote; Juror 9 reveals that he, too, now agrees there should be more discussion.

 Juror 8 argues that the noise of the passing train would have obscured everything the second witness claimed to have overheard.
-Several jurors question whether the death threat, even if it was overheard, was simply a figure of speech.
-Two jurors change their votes.
-After looking at a diagram of the second witness's apartment and conducting an experiment, the jurors determine that it is impossible for the disabled witness to have made it to the door in the time he stated.
-Juror 3, infuriated, lunges at Juror 8 and threatens to kill him; all go silent as they realize his words cannot reasonably be taken literally.
-Two more change their votes; the jury is now evenly split.
+Several jurors question whether the death threat, even if correctly overheard, was simply a figure of speech.
+Juror 11 doubts that a defendant who was clear headed enough to wipe the blade of fingerprints would risk returning to the crime scene.
+Jurors 5 and 11 change their votes.
+After looking at a diagram of the second witness's apartment and conducting an experiment, the jurors determine that it was impossible for the disabled witness to have made it to the door in the time he stated.
+Infuriated at a comment made by Juror 8, Juror 3 lunges at him and threatens to kill him; all go silent as they realize his words cannot reasonably be taken literally.
+Jurors 2 and 6 change their votes; the jury is now evenly split.